 AISD Urban Forest Strategies

-AISD is committed to continued reforestation efforts on our campuses to ensure that there is a thriving urban forest that will continue to grow with the community and generations of students to come.
+AISD is committed to continued reforestation efforts on our campuses to support a thriving urban forest that will continue to grow with the community and generations of students to come.

 Education and Resources